Abstracts submission guidelines

 Submission themes

-Sharing innovative approaches and success stories from sustainable campus initiatives.
 How can good sustainability practices and quality standards in Higher Education be recognised, enhanced and mainstreamed?

 Explore the impact of government regulations, corporate social responsibility initiatives, and public-private partnerships on higher education's response to the climate crisis.
 What opportunities are being found for collaborative learning and transformation across sectors?
 What are the implications for green careers?

-Analyse the role of vocational schools in preparing students for green jobs and advancing the green transformation in various sectors.
+Analyse the role of vocational schools in preparing students for Green Jobs and advancing the green transformation in various sectors.
 Discuss strategies for integrating sustainability competencies into vocational training programs and teacher training.

 Submission guidelines